xelemental/xelemental.github.io/_posts/2024-02-23-BiBi-Wiper-back-with-negligible-code-refactoring.md

 ### About BiBiWiper Malware.

 At the beginning of this blog, we agreed that wiper malware often shows up during political or geographical turmoil.
-Let's now figure out why this happens and understand the name given to this type of wiper malware.
+Let's now figure out behind this and understand the name given to this wiper malware.

+The name "BiBiWiper" derives from the nickname of the Prime Minister of Israel, [Benjamin Netanyahu](https://en.wikipedia.org/wiki/Benjamin_Netanyahu).
+Given the ongoing turmoil between Israel and various separatist organizations like PIJ, Harakat al-Muqawama al-Islamiya, and others, the connection & relation becomes apparent.
+This unrest has deep roots and has been fueled by diverse political beliefs, leading to a [devastating incident in Israel](https://en.wikipedia.org/wiki/2023_Hamas-led_attack_on_Israel) in 2023, contributing to turbulent conditions.

+In the realm of cyberspace, the notoriety of these groups also plays a substantial role.
+Initially developed and deployed by Hamas or Harakat al-Muqawama al-Islamiya's cyber department, BiBiWiper targeted Linux systems, as reported by SecurityJoes, a security vendor.
+Subsequently, it was discovered that the wiper also targeted Windows systems, affecting various business industries based in Israel.
+Recently, a new strain or variant of BiBiWiper has been identified, representing a rewrite of the original wiper, with a continued focus on the same domain of victims.

+The unmasking of cyber operations focused on Hamas is unfortunately limited in this blog post, but if you want to read and know more about them, I would suggest going through Recorded Future's [article on infrastructure overlap](https://www.recordedfuture.com/hamas-application-infrastructure-reveals-possible-overlap-tag-63-iranian-threat-activity) between Hamas & Iranian Threat Actors, also this [article](https://www.atlanticcouncil.org/in-depth-research-reports/report/the-cyber-strategy-and-operations-of-hamas-green-flags-and-green-hats/) by Simon Handler.